OctopusDeploy/docs/docs/api-and-integration/tfs-vsts/using-octopus-extension/index.md

 The new structure of Team Foundation Build gives us a great opportunity to integrate better with your build and release processes from Visual Studio Team Services (VSTS) (formerly VSO) and on-premises Team Foundation Server (TFS) servers.
 We've created a [public extension](https://marketplace.visualstudio.com/items/octopusdeploy.octopus-deploy-build-release-tasks) you can install into your VSTS instance or TFS 2017 server.
 This extension makes the following tasks available to your Build and Release processes:

-- Octo Installer task
+- Octo Installer task.
-- Packaging your application
+- Packaging your application.
-- Pushing your package to Octopus
+- Pushing your package to Octopus.
-- Creating a Release in Octopus
+- Creating a Release in Octopus.
-- Deploying a Release to an Environment in Octopus
+- Deploying a Release to an Environment in Octopus.
-- Promoting a Release from one Environment to the next
+- Promoting a Release from one Environment to the next.

 You can also view the status of a project in an environment using the Dashboard Widget.